What is Garamond font?

 The U.S. Court of Appeals for the District of Columbia Circuit, on Tuesday urged lawyers not to file briefs typed in the Garamond font.

-"Briefs that use Garamond as the typeface can be more difficult to read and the use of this typeface is discouraged," Court clerk Mark J. Langer wrote in a notice released Tuesday.
+"Briefs that use Garamond as the typeface can be more difficult to read and the use of this typeface is discouraged," court clerk Mark J. Langer wrote in a notice released Tuesday.

 CLICK HERE TO GET THE FOX NEWS APP